p-sawicki2/tf-rmm/docs/getting_started/build-options.rst

    MBEDTLS_ECP_MAX_OPS		,248 -			,1000			,"Number of max operations per ECC signing iteration"
    RMM_FPU_USE_AT_REL2		,ON | OFF		,OFF(fake_host) ON(aarch64),"Enable FPU/SIMD usage in RMM."
-   RMM_MAX_GRANULES		,			,0			,"Maximum number of memory granules available to the system"
+   RMM_MAX_GRANULES		,			,0			,"Maximum number of memory granules available to the system" RMM_HOST_VARIANT         , host_build | host_test, host_build, "Variant to build for the host platform.
+Only available when RMM_CONFIG is set to host_defcfg"